Orlando Ticket

 • When to visit: The park runs year-round, with many operating days around 10am–5pm.
 Mid-week in September and early October is noticeably calmer than spring break, summer Saturdays, and Brick-or-Treat weekends, because nearly all of the crowd here is tied to school schedules.

-• Getting in: From $54 for standard entry bought online in advance.
-VIP tours start around $400.
-You can show up and buy at the gate, but advance booking matters much more on holiday periods because walk-up prices are far higher and add-ons sell first.
+• Getting in: You can show up and buy at the gate, but booking matters much more during holiday periods because walk-up prices are far higher and add-ons sell first.

 • How long to allow: 1 full day works for most visitors.
 It stretches toward 2 days if you’re adding the Water Park, Peppa Pig Theme Park, long play breaks, or a slower pace with younger kids.